 In the past, I’d only embarked on making fresh bread bowls once or twice and while they were good they weren’t stellar.
 And as you can see I really felt they weren’t worth my time or energy.
 Apparently, I deserve a giant “you’re doing it wrong!”, side-eye and an eye roll, because I was doing it wrong.

 As a side note, I made 3 batches of these and took them for the last Palmer Food Swap.
-Perfect for food swap, they were gone in minutes!
+Perfect for the food swap, they were gone in minutes!

 When finished the bowls will look crusty and dry, that’s ok!
 While the exterior has about 1/3 inch of crust the inside bread will be moist and lovely.

 You can use these for sandwiches or toast but make sure you use them for sandwiches soon because they will get dry quickly.
-If using for soup they should stay in perfect shape for bread bowls for about 48 hours.
+If used for soup they should stay in perfect shape for bread bowls for about 48 hours.
 Ours have been used right away every time.

 Here they are filled with a version of this French Onion Casserole.
 I cooked the recipe right up until it’s been simmered for 10 minutes.
 Then instead of putting in a 9×13, I put it in the bread bowls.
 Then topped them with swiss cheese and ran under the broiler for about 5 minutes or so.

 - 6 cups flour, can use 1/2 bread flour half all purpose unbleached